LynneSS/lynness.github.io/projects/silk-wool-fabric/_posts/2016-05-11-yarn-measurements.md

 - Wool bouclé:
   **200 yd**/31 g = 6.4 yd/g (**5.58 g/inch**)

+=> 1710.7 yd for the warp.
+Or 1160.7, if I double the silk noil.
+This is enough for a 24 x 48 inch fabric.

 - Cascade:
   584/3 = **194.7 yd**
   194.7 yd/100 g = 1.95 yd/g (**18.5 g/inch**)